sajozsattila/mur2_editor/app/static/manual.md

 ### Resizing images

-Unfortunately, there is not really a standard for resizing images in Markdown.
-We use the syntax which spread from the Pandoc:
+Unfortunately, there is not a standard for resizing images in Markdown and we use the syntax from the Pandoc:

 !["Approaching Shadow" by Ho, 1954](http://static.apple.nextmedia.com/images/apple-photos/apple/20160622/large/22la8p12.jpg){ width=50% }

-The Medium.com redefining your image settings, so there no way to set the size of the image.
+Medium.com will redefine your image settings so there no way to set the size of the image.

 ## Subscript